Last Updated on September 11, 2020 by Liza Hawkins

 With only eight ingredients and lots of deep savory flavor, this simple Instant Pot ham and bean soup will become a fast favorite!

 I’ve been using my Instant Pot on a regular basis these days.
-It’s hard not to when using the gadget makes life so very easy.
+It’s hard not to use it often when the pressure cooker gadget makes life so very easy.

-Bonus: I used up the last of the Easter ham!
+And, as an added bonus, I used up the last of the holiday ham!

 Once the ham and bean soup was finished cooking, it was so tender and savory I almost couldn’t stand it.

 You know how stodgy beans can be, even the canned ones?
 I half-expected to slurp my first spoonful and be woefully disappointed by un-tender beans.